-The U.S. Department of Energy (DOE) funds a wide variety of conventional, renewable energy, and energy efficiency projects in an effort to assist tribes in realizing their energy visions.
-From 2010 through 2019, DOE's Office of Indian Energy has invested nearly $85 million in more than 180 tribal energy projects implemented across the contiguous 48 states and in Alaska.
-These projects, valued at over $180 million, are leveraged by over $95 million in recipient cost share.
+The U.S. Department of Energy (DOE) funds a wide variety of clean energy projects in an effort to assist tribes in realizing their energy visions.
+From 2010 through 2020, DOE's Office of Indian Energy has invested over $100 million in more than 190 tribal energy projects implemented across the contiguous 48 states and in Alaska.
+These projects, valued at over $180 million, are leveraged by nearly $80 million in recipient cost-share.
 Data on DOE tribal energy project awards by type and funding history is provided below and information on the projects funded under our Projects Database.

 For information on funding opportunities announcements and projects selections by year, see the Past Funding Opportunities page.